lugenx/ecohabit/README.md

 - Clone the repository for this project by running the following command in a terminal:
   ##### `git clone https://github.com/lugenx/ecohabit.git`
 - Open the cloned folder in VS Code.
 Open the terminal and make sure its pointing to the root of the cloned project.
+- In the root folder, you can run:
+  ##### `npm install`

+- It'll download all the packages/dependencies as defined in package.json file.

 - Running Backend Nods JS Application: